jaguar-examples/cors/README.md

 ## Domains

-To demonstrate CORS capabilities, three domains muse be used:
+To demonstrate CORS capabilities, three domains must be used:

 * mine.com
 * foreign.com